14 Best Ski Resorts in Wisconsin, 2024/25

 Wisconsin's second highest ski resort is located near the town of Portage in the Wisconsin Dells.
 Cascade Mountain is a well-equipped resort boasting a 450-foot vertical drop.
 Couple that with 47 trails snaking down through the trees — it's a wonderful place to hit the slopes.
 Cascade Mountain has an impressive 11 lifts that will get you right back up to the top for some more downhill fun.

-The new fixed-grip quad chair installed last season replaced the old Mogul Monster triple chair and has gone a long way to reducing congestion at the base with its impressive uphill capacity.
+Two seasons ago, a fixed-grip quad chair was installed replacing the old Mogul Monster triple chair and it has gone a long way to reducing congestion at the base with its impressive uphill capacity.

 The recent investment by Cascade Mountain to create multiple terrain parks has paid handsome dividends.
 Boarders and freestylers love the assortment of jumps, jibs, humps, rails, and whatever crazy obstacle the park builders create each season.